aeveltstra/lammpster/README.md

 It is likely to fail because the configuration available in the source files is customized to my specific environment.
 You probably need to adjust it to fit your needs.
-That file is called lammpster.ini.
+That file is called config.

 First and foremost, understand that this software expects that the database is a Google Spread Sheet.
-The owner of that sheet must give its identifier to the Lammpster operator, to be set as the sheet identity in the [sheet] section of lammpster.ini.
+The owner of that sheet must give its identifier to the Lammpster operator, to be set as the sheet identity in the [sheet] section of config.

-Next, the owner of the spread sheet must share the sheet with a Google Workspace Service Account, that is set up and provided by the operator of the Lammpster software, and specified in the [account] section of lammpster.ini.
+Next, the owner of the spread sheet must share the sheet with a Google Workspace Service Account, that is set up and provided by the operator of the Lammpster software, and specified in the [account] section of config.
 The operator must provide the email address of the service account to the sheet owner.
 The service account requires read access, only.